Sensitivity labels for Microsoft Teams

 When the team is created, the sensitivity label is visible in the upper-right corner of channels in the team.

-A team owner can change the sensitivity label and the privacy setting of the team at any time by going to the team, and then clicking Edit team.
+A team owner can change the sensitivity label and the privacy setting of the team at any time by going to the team, and then click Edit team.

-You can specify whether a team created with a specific label allows guest access.
+You can use sensitivity labels to control guest access to your teams.
 Teams created with a label that doesn't allow guest access are only available to users in your organization.
 People outside your organization can't be added to the team.

-Support for sensitivity labels in Teams Graph APIs, Powershell cmdlets and templates
+Sensitivity labels aren't supported by Teams Graph APIs, PowerShell cmdlets, and templates

-Private channels that are created in a team inherit the sensitivity label which was applied on a team.
-Furthermore, the same label is automatically applied on the SharePoint site collection for the private channel.
+Private channels that are created in a team inherit the sensitivity label that was applied on a team.
+The same label is automatically applied on the SharePoint site collection for the private channel.

-If a user directly updates the sensitivity label on a SharePoint site collection for a private channel, that label isn't updated in the Teams client.
-In this scenario, users will continue to see the sensitivity label applied on a team in the private channel header.
+However, if a user directly changes the sensitivity label on a SharePoint site for a private channel, that label change isn't reflected in the Teams client.
+In this scenario, users continue to see the original sensitivity label applied on the team in the private channel header.